 VIDEOCONFERENCING LEARNING EXPERIENCE

-Videoconferencing in English is an extraordinary course that provides great opportunity for the students to participate in diverse methods of learning foreign language.
+‘Videoconferencing in English’ is an extraordinary course that provides a great opportunity for the students to participate in diverse methods of foreign language learning.

-First of all, the aim of this course is to advance students speaking skills with other students from Aberystwyth University (UK) via videoconference session.
-Enrolled international students bring different backgrounds, interests and experience to this course.
-Attendants introduce each other’s cultures, participate in discussions that are prepared in advance and thus improve their speaking style.
-What is more, students usual work in groups that help them to go around with students from Lithuania, Czech Republic, Ukraine, Slovak, Honduras, Bosnia, Georgia, South Korea and Japan.
+First of all, the aim of this course is to advance students speaking skills with other students from Aberystwyth University (UK) via videoconference sessions.
+Enrolled international students bring different backgrounds, interests and experience(s) to this course.
+Attendants introduce each other’s cultures, participate in discussions that are prepared in advance and thus improve their speaking skills?.
+What is more, students usually work in groups that help them to go around with students from Lithuania, Czech Republic, Ukraine, Slovak, Honduras, Bosnia, Georgia, South Korea and Japan.

-Second, this course is slightly different and more innovative than any other regular course that can be thought in universities these days.
+Second, this course is slightly different and more innovative than any other regular course that can be found in universities these days.
 For example, discussion topics are posted online, on a special Facebook group that is created for this course.
-Every week students meet in small classroom that is equipped with higher-quality cameras, large screen, and faster compression for sending the video signal, allowing for two-way interaction.
-Besides, every session is recorded as follows opportunity listen for the sessions again, notice and learn mistakes that were made.
+Every week students meet in a small classroom that is equipped with higher-quality cameras, a large screen, and faster compression for sending the video signal, allowing for two-way interaction.
+Besides this, every session is recorded which allows the opportunity to listen to the sessions again, and notice and learn mistakes that were made.

 Given these facts demonstrate videoconferencing in English is a course that enlightens students in a different way than regular lessons.
-There is need to be mentioned that gained skills will assist students in future social life and academic environment.
+It is important to mention that the skills gained will assist students in their future social life and academic environment.

 10) Karin